reuk/wayverb/docs_source/context.md

 * **Plausibility**: Provide a way of generating physically plausible impulse responses of arbitrary enclosed spaces.
 * **Efficiency**: Ensure that the simulation is fast.
-Simulations times should be minutes, rather than hours or days.
+Simulations times should be less than ten minutes in general, an certainly never more than an hour.
 * **Accessibility**: It should be possible for someone with no programming experience to generate IRs.
 It should also be possible for other programmers to extend and modify the project's code.